Facts & figures

 “We are facing a new technological revolution,” says Professor Jian Guo Zhu, Head of the School of Electrical and Information Engineering.

 “The Internet of Things and machine learning can’t be operated with small, local computers.
 We need cloud computing and big data, and we need AI to analyse that data in order to help us make intelligent decisions.”

 Our specialisation, Intelligent Information Engineering, aims to do just that.

 It links the traditional information engineering degree with artificial intelligence (AI) and machine learning, equipping students with tools that enable them to process data from industrial systems in a smarter and faster way.

-“Our major is, at its core, application orientated data science,” says senior lecturer Dr Dong Yuan.
-“The course is unique in the way that it bridges the gap between software engineering, data science, and AI.”
+“Our specialisation is, at its core, application orientated data science,” says senior lecturer Dr Dong Yuan.
+“The course is unique in the way that it bridges the gap between software engineering, data science, and AI.

-“The impact of these technologies will be bigger than the impact of the internet,” says Professor Branka Vucetic, Director of the Telecommunications Lab within the school.
+“The impact of these technologies will be bigger than the impact of the internet,” says Professor Branka Vucetic, Director of the Centre for IoT and Telecommunications.

 The skills acquired by students studying this specialisation will have widespread applications.
 From facial recognition technology to augmented reality, applications of AI that require data processing technologies are becoming integral to the way we live and work.